-- 7.5 RE-APPLICATION FOR A CERTIFICATE FOLLOWING ITS WITHDRAWAL BY THE COMMITTEE OR WHERE THE COMMITTEE HAS PUT A CONDITION ON A FUTURE RE-APPLICATION - 7.5.1 Where a firm re-applies for a certificate where the Committee decided that any future application should be considered by the Committee, the applicant first has to meet any condition placed on the re-application. - 7.5.2 The Committee considers re-applications in the same way as other applications and, in addition, takes into account the circumstances in which the applicant previously ceased to hold the certificate.
+7.6.2 The Committee considers re-applications in the same way as other applications and, in addition, takes into account the circumstances in which the applicant previously ceased to hold the certificate.
 For instance, where the circumstances involved the unsatisfactory standard of work which the certificate enabled the holder to carry out, the Committee will consider the applicant's proposals on how he will ensure he carries out this work satisfactorily in future.
 Where the Committee decides to grant the application it considers whether to place any conditions on the certificate, bearing in mind that these must be the minimum required to achieve the purpose.
 The Committee also considers the need to order an early monitoring visit and whether this is to be at the applicant's cost.

-SECTION 8: DESCRIPTION OF THE AVAILABLE ORDERS AND APPLICATION GUIDELINES
+SECTION 8: DESCRIPTION OF THE AVAILABLE DECISIONS/ ORDERS AND APPLICATION GUIDELINES

 - 8.1.1 In this section, references to 'work' include audit and regulated work, insolvency work and investment business; regulated work includes assignments where a firm or individual makes a report to a regulator.
-References to an individual include ACCA members and other individuals who are qualified to carry out audit work or investment business under a certificate issued by ACCA or who hold an insolvency licence from ACCA.
-Although ACCA's reports on audit work are usually concerned with the failings in a firm's work and the orders made by the Assessor or the Committee may be imposed on the firm, they are usually imposed only on the relevant audit principals of the firm, including both ACCA members and members of other professional bodies.
-The order then follows the individual if he moves to another firm which holds an ACCA auditing certificate. - 8.1.2 Before reaching a decision, the Assessor or Committee will consider whether the order, including any conditions, he or it is imposing is the minimum necessary to achieve the purpose, in accordance with the principle of proportionality outlined in Section 2 of this publication.
-As part of this the Assessor or Committee will need to consider: - whether the firm's or individual's explanations and intentions for the future have been taken into account; - whether those intentions are likely to result in a sustained satisfactory standard of work in future taking into account the firm's or individual's visit history and the effectiveness of any previous order. - 8.1.3 The Assessor and Committee may depart from ACCA's recommendation and the guideline orders and conditions; however, the Assessor or Committee should have regard to the guidance in this document and ensure that the written reasons for decision clearly explain the exceptional circumstances which resulted in any such departure.
+References to an 'individual' include ACCA members and others who are qualified to carry out audit work or investment business under a certificate issued by ACCA or who hold an insolvency licence from ACCA.
+Although ACCA's reports on audit work are usually concerned with the failings in a firm's work and the decisions made by the Assessor or the Committee may be imposed on the firm, they are usually imposed only on the relevant audit principals of the firm, including both ACCA members and members of other professional bodies.
+The order then follows the individual if he moves to another firm which holds an ACCA auditing certificate. - 8.1.2 Before imposing a decision, the Assessor or Committee will consider whether it, including any conditions, is the minimum necessary to achieve the purpose, in accordance with the principle of proportionality outlined in Section 2 of this publication.
+As part of this the Assessor or Committee will need to consider: - whether the firm's or individual's explanations and intentions for the future have been taken into account; - whether those intentions are likely to result in a sustained satisfactory standard of work in future taking into account the firm's or individual's visit history and the effectiveness of any previous conditions. - 8.1.3 The Assessor and Committee may depart from ACCA's recommendation and the guideline decisions/orders and conditions; however, the Assessor or Committee should have regard to the guidance in this document and ensure that the written reasons for decision clearly explain the exceptional circumstances which resulted in any such departure.

-8.2 AVAILABLE ORDERS
+8.2 AVAILABLE DECISIONS/ORDERS

-No order
+No action

-See Orders B1 and B6.
+See Decision B1 and Order B7.

-- 8.2.1 The Assessor or Committee may decide not to make an order.
+- 8.2.1 The Assessor or Committee may decide to take no action.
 However, bearing in mind ACCA's decision-making process before making the referral, and the availability of safeguards to protect the public interest and maintain confidence in the profession, this option is usually only appropriate in a small minority of cases: - where the firm or individual has refuted the findings of ACCA's report to the Assessor's or Committee's satisfaction; or - the significant failings occurred for exceptional reasons, the firm or individual has acknowledged the weaknesses and taken appropriate action to prevent a recurrence.